gregdan3/gregdan3.github.io/pages/toki-pona/sona/open.md

 :::

-Also, proper nouns are written inside a cartouche, which can be just brackets or an entire enclosed square around the symbols.
+Proper nouns are written in a box called a cartouche, which is an enclosed square around a group of symbols.
 Everything inside the cartouche is read by only its first character:

 ::: tokipona

-> sina wile lon poka mi la mi tu li tawa ma [sitelen olin nasin kasi open]
+> sina wile lon poka mi la mi tu li tawa ma [kiwen alasa nasin sewi esun]

 :::

+The reading of the cartouche is "Kanse".

 Lastly, symbols can be stacked or nested!
-Stacked symbols are read from the bottom up, and nested symbols are read from the outside in.
+Both are read from the bottom up, which is the same as reading from the outside in for nested symbols.

 ::: tokipona